Where to Store DOT: Polkadot Wallet Options Print

 The following wallets have been developed by Parity.
 There are many useful articles on our Support page to help you use and address issues with these wallets, and you can contact us using the "Contact us" button for support with these wallets.

-These wallets are mostly created with developers and advanced users in mind, and although they provide advanced functionality, they might not be very user-friendly.
-For a more user-friendly experience, you can use one of the many wallets developed by other teams.
+ℹ️ GOOD TO KNOW These wallets are mostly created with developers and advanced users in mind, and although they provide advanced functionality, they might not be very user-friendly.
+For a more user-friendly experience, you can use one of the many wallets developed by other teams, listed below.

 Polkadot browser extension